MohdTamimi1/ChatGPT-TaskManagementSystem/weeklyprogess.md

 ## Week 9 (July/3 - July/7)

-- working on adding a subtask to the main task (in progress)
+- Working on adding a subtask to the main task (Done)
 - openapi.yaml file updated to match the new changes for subtasks (Done)
 - main.py file updated to match the new changes for subtasks (Done)